 The microcode updates will also address Rogue System Register Read (RSRR) – CVE-2018-3640 by ensuring that RDMSR instructions will not speculatively return data under certain conditions.
 This is documented in whitepapers located at Intel’s Software Side-Channel Security site.
 No operating system or hypervisor changes are required to support the RDMSR change.

-It is expected beta microcode updates will be fully production qualified in the coming weeks.
+A listing of microcode updates that have been production qualified can be found here and will be updated as necessary.
+It is expected that remaining microcode updates, currently in beta, will be production qualified in the coming weeks.
 Intel recommends end users and systems administrators check with their OEM and system software vendors and apply any available updates as soon as practical.